eshaghi-ms/ODE-ANN/README.md

   $M \frac{d^2x}{dt^2} + D \frac{dx}{dt} + K \cdot x = F_e$
 </p>

-Where $x$ is the displacement of the mass (in metres), $M$ is the Mass of the system, $D$ is damping coefficient, $K$ the restoring term and Fe the excitation force.
+Where $x$ is the displacement of the mass (in metres), $M$ is the Mass of the system, $D$ is damping coefficient, $K$ the restoring term and $Fe$ the excitation force.
 The values of those terms are given below:

 <p align="center">
   $M=1 \quad kg$